colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## Feb.
+9, 2024

+### Review Exercise: Causation & Vicarious Liability

+You are a trial court judge in the state of Loyola.
+The facts of the case before you are as follows:

+Sidney Greene works as an engineer at the ACME dynamite company.
+As a salaried employee, Greene does not clock in or clock out for work or for lunch breaks, but it is customary for ACME engineers to take up to one hour for a lunch break each day.
+On this particular day, Greene planned to use her lunch break to stop by McDonald’s to try out the Deluxe McCrispy sandwich.
+She asked her coworkers if anyone wanted her to pick them up something from McDonald’s for lunch.
+A coworker, Abigail Vargas, asked Greene if she would stop by the grocery store down the street from the McDonald’s to pick up a birthday cake she had ordered for another one of Greene’s coworkers whose birthday was today.
+They planned to celebrate the coworker’s birthday in a shared break room upon Greene’s return.

+While driving down a residential street on her way to the McDonald’s, Sidney Greene looked down at her car’s display to add the grocery store as a second destination on Googlemaps.
+When Greene’s attention returned to the road, she saw a pedestrian, Lamar Boyd, crossing a crosswalk about twenty feet ahead.
+Greene slammed on the brakes and swerved to the right side of the road where her car collided with a set of garbage cans that a local homeowner, Wilma Cooper, had set out for trash collection.
+As it turns out, there was no trash collection scheduled for that day.
+Cooper was tired of wheeling her trash can back and forth from the street each week, so she had decided to keep the trashcan at the curb.
+A local ordinance only allowed people to leave their trashcans in the street on trash collection day.

+As a result of Greene’s collision with the trashcan, trash and debris flew across the road, including a banana peel, which landed in the crosswalk.
+Not seeing the banana peel, Lamar Boyd stepped on it, slipped, and broke his leg.

+Boyd is now suing Cooper and Greene for negligence.
+Boyd has also named the ACME dynamite company as a defendant, claiming that ACME is vicariously liable for Greene’s negligence.

+Cooper seeks to dismiss the case against her for two independent reasons:
+1) Cooper did not breach a duty of care to Boyd.
+2) Cooper did not proximately cause Boyd’s injuries.

+Greene seeks to dismiss the case against her for two independent reasons:
+1) Cooper putting out the trashcans was an intervening cause of Boyd’s injuries.
+2) Even if Cooper’s actions were not an intervening cause, Greene still did not proximately cause Boyd’s injuries.

+ACME seeks to dismiss the negligence case against it for two reasons:
+1) ACME is not liable for Greene’s tortious acts because she was acting outside the scope of her employment.
+2) ACME is not liable because asking Greene to pick up a birthday cake was not a factual cause of Cooper’s injuries.

+How do you rule and why?

 ## Jan.
 26, 2024

 **Exercise #1**